Wednesday, March 02, 2005

 43. I've always found the "Teddy Bear Picnic" song a little creepy.

-44. I entered this line shortly after Velma mentioned the list ended at 43.
+44. I entered this line shortly after Velma, in the comments below, mentioned the list ended at 43.
 And now I'm about to enter another 10 or so items.
 I believe in pacing myself.

 45. Sometimes I wish that life could be like a musical.
-That’s why, in the middle of a conversation, to properly explain myself, I often break into sing and dance.
+That’s why, in the middle of a conversation, to properly explain myself, I'm tempted to break into song and dance.

 47. I really like beer.
 Have I mentioned that already on this list?